createdotnet/API-Documentation/get-started.md

 | *POST*   | Use when creating a new resource |
 | *PUT*    | Use when updating an existing resource |
 | *DELETE* | Use when deleting a resource |

+## Versioning
+Currently, without specifying a version, the API runs on an unstable unversioned alpha.
+Once everyone is off of this version, it will default to the 'current' version.

+To specify the version (current API version specified above), it should be sent with every request as an HTTP Header called 'X-Version'.

+{% highlight php %}
+X-Version=1
+{% endhighlight %}

 ## Authentication